learn-co-curriculum/programming-univbasics-nds-nds-to-insight-with-methods/README.md

 Zoom in to where we introduced our comments.
 Generally, comments that explain
 ***why*** something is done like `# Added because of Bug #123123, don't remove the following reset!` or that document some really tricky bit of code like `# Optimization seen in blog post http://example.com/101-ways-to-speed-up-an-application#32` are great additions to code.

-***However***, this comment is a little different, it's here because our code is really hard to understand.
+***However***, _this_ comment is a little different, it's here because our code is really hard to understand.
 As programmer Brian Kernighan once said: "Don't comment bad code ‐ rewrite it."
 One of the best ways to "rewrite" complex code is to put its work or "thinking" inside of a _method_ with a meaningful name.

-Let's zoom-in on this commented bit of code:
+Let's nasty code we tried to "explain away" with a comment:

 ```ruby
 # Invalid code, can't be pasted into IRB!